 Watch this video to find out more from our scientists, collaborators and investors about how Science at Scale is helping to transform the way that we innovate at Sanger.

-Innovative Collaborations with the Sanger Institute
+Innovative Partnerships with the Sanger Institute

 We believe that convergence and coordination both across technology fields, and the public the private and the charitable sectors are key to driving the next wave of genomic innovation.
 This is why, Sanger’s scientists work in collaboration with a range of industry partners and investors to deliver innovative healthcare solutions to some of society’s most challenging problems such as global tracking and prevention of the spread of infectious diseases and making new cancer medicines.

 We have already partnered with a wide range of commercial organisations, large and small, ranging from investors and the biotech or pharmaceutical companies to reagents and service providers.
-See also: Open Targets and Partners

 CRISPR screen collaboration with AstraZeneca